Hanover Press

 Edited volumes follow the same process flow as original volumes.

 Re-print volumes follow the same process flow as original volumes except they do not receive manuscript peer review (step 6).
-The Publisher/Editor-in-Chief provide the only editorial feedback.
+The Publisher provides the only editorial feedback.

 The John Gill Project